lcreid/rails-bootstrap-forms/CONTRIBUTING.md

 - Install the required dependencies with `bundle install`
 - Run tests via: `bundle exec rake`

+Optional: If you like to use Docker for local development, the repository now contains a `Dockerfile` and a `docker-compose.yml` for your convenience.
+You can use `docker-compose run shell` to get a Bash shell, `docker-compose run test` to run all the tests, and `docker-compose run server` to start a Rails server running the demo app.

 ### 5. Hack away

 - Try to keep your changes small.
 Consider making several smaller pull requests if your changes are extensive.